 I have a joint appointment as a senior lecturer at Karolinska Institutet and physiotherapist with specialist competence at the Karolinska University Hospital.
-I am also a guest lecturer at the University of Southern Denmark.
+I am an associate professor (docent) at Karolinska Institutet and adjunct professor at the University of Southern Denmark.
 I am research group leader of the research team Neuroepidemiology and Health Services Research and I have a close collaboration with the research team HELD.

 I defended my thesis in 2008 titled: A two-year study of people with multiple sclerosis - Aspects of disability, perceived impact, needs and satisfaction with care.